TheGrayGryphon/Run8-Speed-Check/README.md

   * DiscordAlertChannel: ID number, not the name - right click the channel name on Discord and copy the ID.
 Ideally a channel monitored by staff only, but this is up to you :)
   * DiscordStatusChannel: ID number - a channel that doesn't need active monitoring.
 This lets staff read through the history and determine if a user has a habit of speeding/hard couples.
   * DiscordAlertRole: ID - not the name but the ID number.
 If you want to have the bot add a ping to that role ID for excessive speed messages.
 Leave 0 to disable.
 You can manually edit any of the messages in the json to add this functionality to other messages.
+* Edit any necessary parameters related to your desired behavior for the bot:
   * AlertSpeed: When player train speed is AlertSpeed MPH > TrainSpeedLimitMPH, tracking starts.
   * AlertSpeedTimer: If the player remains AlertSpeed > TrainSpeedLimitMPH for AlertSpeedTimer seconds, send a message to the console and Discord (if configured).
   * OverSpeed: When player train speed is OverSpeed MPH > TrainSpeedLimitMPH, an excessive speed message is sent to the console and Discord (if configured as above).
   * HardCoupleSpeed: If the AxleCount of a player's train increases and their last known speed was > HardCoupleSpeed MPH, send a message to the console and Discord (if configured).
   * DispatcherCommsPath: Point this to your main Run8 directory, where your DispatcherComms.dll is already installed.
   * VerboseLogging: If true, all routine (non-alert) messages will be sent to Discord.
 If false, only alert messages will be sent to Discord (but everything is still printed to the console).
-Special Cases:
+* Edit the following special case settings if needed:
   * SuperCAlertSpeed: The speedy intermodals that were capable of passenger speeds will have their TrainSpeedLimitMPH offset by the numeric value.
   * SuperCTrainSymbols: Comma delimited list of train symbols for the special speed limit.
 Do not include spaces, and partial symbols are ok.
   * TronaAlertSpeed: Many players allow for 40mph operation, so the TrainSpeedLimitMPH needs to be offset in all blocks in the Trona DLC that have 25mph speed limits.
   * TronaRouteID: Defines the route ID the program looks for to determine which block sections to apply the TronaAlertSpeed to.
 Normally this will not be changed.

 Launch Instructions:
 Create a batch file using the examplebat.txt after creating your python virtual environment.